Miscellaneous Expense Account Items

 As per the General Accounting Manual from the State of Maryland, the following purchases are prohibited:

 "Invoices for funeral flowers, special gifts, or other emoluments* will not be paid to any vendor(s) from the State Treasury.
 These are personal expenses and are chargeable to the individual(s) incurring such expense."
+Employees should not purchase equipment and supplies or any goods that should be processed by procurement.

 A department head must justify, in writing, to SU's Accounts Payable Office and the State of Maryland the purpose of any questionable expenditure.
 A decision will be made to determine if the expense is in accordance with state regulations currently in effect.
 Salisbury University's Accounts Payable Office staff will continue to screen all invoices for unallowable expenditures.
 A determination will be made upon receipt of the justification as to whether it will be submitted to the State Treasury for payment.
 Please keep in mind, even though the Accounts Payable Director may approve the item(s) to be submitted for payment, there is no guarantee that the payment will occur.
 If the request for payment is rejected either by the Accounts Payable Office or the State Treasury in Annapolis, the department incurring the expense must personally pay for the item(s).